AdarWa/DSControl/README.md

 # DSControl — Remote FRC Driver Station Control

-This repository implements the architecture described in `OVERVIEW.md`: a lightweight, UDP-based system that lets laptop clients safely enable, disable, or e-stop a robot by talking to a server running on the official FRC Driver Station PC.
+A lightweight, UDP-based system that lets laptop clients safely enable, disable, or e-stop a robot by talking to a server running on the official FRC Driver Station PC.
 Safety, low latency, and resilience are the guiding principles—if communications stop, the robot is forced safe immediately.

+This setup is great for teams that use linux personal laptops and thus does not have the official Driver Station.

 ## Components